tsubaric/NFTicket/docs/TestReport.md

 <br>

 The majority of the end to end testing with cypress worked.
-However, there is an issue with cypress conntecting to our firebase real time database.
+However, there is an issue with cypress connecting to our firebase real time database.
 This is noted in the traceability matrix, with manual testing required, and we verified that this functionality works by creating the event manually.
 In the test coverage below, it can be seen that the CreateEventForm component has very low test coverage.
 This is because of the issue with cypress and firebase,